-NCERT Class 12 English flamingo Book Chapter 2 “Lost Spring summary” author name is Anees Jung.
+NCERT English Flamingo Book Chapter 2 “Lost Spring Summary Class 12” author name is Anees Jung.
 He was Indian writer journalist and columnist for newspapers, born in 1892 in Odisha.

-Here, describes the Lost Spring summary, justify the title, theme, word meaning, explanation, message, extra important question and answers for the class 12 board examinations.
+Here, describes the Lost Spring summary class 12, justify the title, theme, word meaning, notes, message, extra important question and answers for the class 12 board examinations.

 Justify the title of Lost Spring